MatthewChrobak/TmxSharp/README.md

 # TmxSharp
-A C# library that acts merely as a data structure for .tmx Tiled map files.
+A .NET C# library providing the tools necessary to serialize, deserialize, and explore the components of a Tiled .TMX map file.

-It does not provide out-of-the-box serialization.
-It must be implemented on your own accord.
+# I/O Examples

-# Sample Deserialization Code
+            // Deserialization

-            var xml = new XmlSerializer(typeof(map));
-            var stream = new FileStream(filepath, FileMode.Open);
-            var instance = (map)xml.Deserialize(stream);
+            var map = TmxMap.Load(FilePath);

-            stream.Close();
+            // Serialization
+            map.Save(FilePath);

 *remember to declare usage of the TmxSharp namespace*